 to keep our globe clean.

-What we @ WR do for our lakes
+What we @ WR do for Waste Management

 Since inception, WR has been creating awareness about waste segregation and composting by organizing workshops.
 After the state government banned single-use plastic, volunteers joined hands with elected representatives and BBMP officials to campaign against disposables and flex hoardings.